DfX-NYUAD/Corblivar/README.md

 - added estimation of routing congestion; considering all wires, also connecting to TSVs
 - various fixes regarding clustering and related interconnects handling
-- improved accuracy for determination of interconnects; for TSVs, regular wires and massive busses
+- improved accuracy for determination of interconnects; for TSVs, regular wires and massive buses
 - improved layout packing; added dedicated handling for outer blocks
 - improved handling TSV islands, greedy shifting to avoid overlaps
-- various fixes regarding gridding of HotSpot input-data; HotSpot errors due to conversion errors are now settled
+- various fixes regarding griding of HotSpot input-data; HotSpot errors due to conversion errors are now settled
 - updates and fixes handling of strictly aligned massive interconnects
-- updates and fixes for handling for intermediately failed alignmentsA
+- updates and fixes for handling for intermediately failed alignments
 - updates and fixes layout operations
 - various updates and cleanups for logging
 - various updates and cleanups for benchmarks and experimental setups